programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 Third, we build all of the data structures by repeatedly calling the `read_files_into_string()` function, passing it a different set of papers every time.
 We will store the results into a Python *dictionary* object.
 The dictionary is an unordered collection of key-value pairs; in this case, the keys are the names of the authors (or author-equivalents) and the values are the strings that contain all of the papers in the author's set.
 From now on, for simplicity's sake, we will refer to a set of papers as "the author's corpus", even if a set contains disputed or shared papers.

+Note that Python dictionaries are very flexible; for example, it is easier to index a dictionary than to manipulate several unrelated objects, especially when we want to perform multiple manipulations over different parts of the same data.

 ```python
 # Make a dictionary out of the sub-corpora
 federalistByAuthor = dict()